John Parry betting profile: Sony Open in Hawaii - PGA TOUR

 1 Min Read

+John Parry of England looks on following his second shot on the eighth hole on day two of the AfrAsia Bank Mauritius Open 2026 at Heritage La Reserve Golf Club on December 19, 2025 in Bel Ombre, Mauritius.
+(Stuart Franklin/Getty Images)

 John Parry has not competed in the Sony Open in Hawaii in the last five years.
 He'll tee off at Waialae Country Club Jan.
-15-18 with hopes of making a strong debut at this tournament.
+15-18 in the 2026 Sony Open in Hawaii.

 At the Sony Open in Hawaii